SudarshanKDeore/Jenkins_Sonar-OWASP-Trivy/README.md

 cat /var/lib/jenkins/workspace/<Jenkins Project Name>/odc-report/dependency-check-report.xml
 cat /var/lib/jenkins/workspace/<Jenkins Project Name>/odc-report/dependency-check-report.html
 OR : Go to Jenkins console -then project -then project workspace -then odc-report -then click on dependency-check-report.html     --> then see the output on console
+Scan : Java Dependencies, Other Language dependencies, Third-Party libraries only.
 -----------------------------------------------------------------------------------------------------------------

 3) Trivy Installation on EC2